 Think ahead about your options before Clearing.
 Especially if you are worried your grades might not be as good as you hoped.

 It’s worth asking people for advice when talking about your university aspirations.
 Teachers and careers advisors can help point you in the right direction to find a range of other people whose advice could be invaluable.

 3) Visit universities you are interested in virtually – even if they are on your back up list

-We'd love have you visit out campuses physically but due to Covid-19, that's not currently possible.
-Instead, visit ULaw campus locations and you'll find a virtual tour available under 'campus facilities'.
+You can also visit ULaw campus locations where you'll find a virtual tour available under 'campus facilities'.

 4) Enjoy your summer

 You worked hard to prepare for your exams, even if many didn't go ahead, and you deserve a rest.